-According to Steven White, who surveyed records of 11th-century disputes from the monastery of St. Martin in western France, of 180 cases of property disputes between laymen, two-thirds were settled officially by agreement with witnesses present and without interference by the courts.
+According to Steven White, who surveyed records of 11^{th} -century disputes from the monastery of St. Martin in western France, of 180 cases of property disputes between laymen, two-thirds were settled officially by agreement with witnesses present and without interference by the courts.
 According to one source, after it was decided that a dispute should be settled by trial by combat at the court at Vendome, the plaintiff retracted based on the advice of a relative (amici).
 There is also a case where a settlement was reached immediately before a knight and the champion of a monastery were scheduled to fight.
 By White's account, resolution was not simply giving something to each party.
 It was the formation of a new bond.
 The parties exchanged gifts, and those gifts became symbols of friendship.24

 In order to restore or create a new peace, in the true sense of the word, a one-sided and decisive victory was not a favorable solution.
 Resolution not only meant the reconciliation of disputing parties, it also contributed to the creation and maintenance of many social bonds.
-The phrase that best characterizes the spirit of this method is contained in a legal treatise by Henry the First of England: An agreement supersedes the law and amicable settlement a court judgment.25 ordeals and judicial combat.
-This aspect is intimately connected with the consanguineous, clannish and communal social order of the day.
-For that reason, through the study of a legal problem, this area gives us a superior opportunity for a deeper understanding of the medieval European social system.
-It also opens the possibility of, to a certain extent, comparison with the systems of order of other cultural spheres, both past and present.
-Relying on the verdict of a higher power is an almost global phenomenon, and there are regions where examples can still be seen even in this century.
-How they are analyzed and understood involves the evaluation of the achievements of cultural anthropology.
+The phrase that best characterizes the spirit of this method is contained in a legal treatise under the name of Henry the First of England: An agreement supersedes the law and amicable settlement a court judgement.25